vasekp/genetic/README.md

 This is solved using a generational (l+m) scheme with rank-based selection and rank-based elitist trimming.
 The encoding is indirect, preventing invalid quantum gates.
-The genetic operations are plentiful, with an empirical probability distribution:
+The genetic operations are plentiful, initially chosen from a uniform distribution but gradually biased more towards those having produced higher quality solutions:

 * single-gene random-allele mutation (target qubit or control set)
 * slice addition